santagoy/san-tagoy-xyz/content/_index.md

 ---
-title: Nico's Road to Better Writing
+title: Road to Better Writing
 platen:
   table_of_contents:
     render: false
 ---

-# Nico's Road to Better Writing
+# Road to Better Writing

 ---